Smart Telescopes: Best Buy Guide 2024

 The “plan my night” option lets users schedule observation sessions, and a distinctive covaLENS panorama mode captures up to 4x the native field of view for larger objects like nebulae.
 The Singularity app is user-friendly, and designed with novice astronomers in mind.
 For an in-depth tutorial and review of the Singularity app, click here.

-Dwarflab APP (Dwarf II)
+Dwarflab APP (Dwarf 2 and 3)

 The Dwarflab app received a relevant update in early 2024.
 Designed for nature and wildlife photography, the app displays live views from its wide-angle and telephoto lenses upon connection.
 Its standout feature is the seamless switch between these lenses, useful for finding and capturing moving subjects like wildlife.
 The joystick-like button controls telescope movement, and a speed dial adjusts slewing speed.
 The automatic tracking option, though somewhat inconsistent, allows following moving subjects.
-However, the WiFi range is somewhat limited, requiring close proximity to the Dwarf II to control the telescope.
+However, the WiFi range is somewhat limited, requiring close proximity to the Dwarf 2 to control the telescope.
 The app also supports photo, video, and timelapse options, which function well for daytime photography.

 Unistellar APP (EVscope 2, EQuinox 2)